 In today’s evolving cyber threat landscape, cyber security awareness is the best way to prevent phishing in your organisation.
 As cyber attacks become more sophisticated and targeted than ever before, it’s vital that employees recognise common phishing tactics and are armed with the knowledge to spot and prevent phishing attacks with confidence.

-Companies may have the strongest security defence systems in place, but it offers little protection if cybercriminals are able to bypass these traditional technological defences and get straight to an employee to trick them into divulging sensitive information.
+Companies may have the strongest firewalls in place, but it offers little protection if scammers are able to bypass these traditional technological defences and get straight to an employee to trick them into divulging sensitive information.

 Over 90% of all successful cyber attacks are a result of information unknowingly provided by employees.
 As networks become harder to breach, hackers are increasingly targeting what they perceive as the weakest link in a company’s defences – your employees!

 According to Intel, 97% of people around the world are unable to identify a sophisticated phishing email.
-Despite the convincing nature of these emails, there are still some tell-tale signs that may alert us to the presence of a phishing email.
+Despite the convincing nature of these emails, there are still some tell-tale signs that may alert us to the presence of a phishing email in our inbox.